PrivacyHawk Logo

 In this hour of need, PrivacyHawk is here to help you take control of your digital footprint.
 By enabling you to automatically manage who uses and shares your personal data, PrivacyHawk reduces the risk of social engineering hacks and data leaks.
 PrivacyHawk protects your privacy by finding out which companies have your personal data, helping you opt out of their databases, and ensuring they delete your information or stop sharing it with others.

-PrivacyHawk helps you opt out or delete your data from thousands of companies, safeguarding your information and preventing its malicious use.
+PrivacyHawk helps you opt-out or delete your data from thousands of companies, safeguarding your information and preventing its malicious use.
 So, take charge of your digital footprint today with PrivacyHawk.
-PrivacyHawk is available in the Apple App Store and Google Play Store, and can be installed for free on any mobile phone.
+PrivacyHawk is available in the Apple App Store and Google Play Store and can be installed for free on any mobile phone.
 Download PrivacyHawk, protect your privacy and enjoy the peace of mind that comes with knowing your personal information is secure.